aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/get-warnings-while-loading-excel-file/_index.md

 ## **Get Warnings while Loading Excel File**

 The following sample code explains how to get warnings while loading an Excel file.
-The code loads the [sample excel file](sampleDuplicateDefinedName.xlsx), which throws a [**DuplicateDefinedName**](https://reference.aspose.com/cells/cpp/aspose.cells/warningtype/) warning on loading.
+The code loads the [sample Excel file](sampleDuplicateDefinedName.xlsx), which throws a **DuplicateDefinedName** warning on loading.
 This warning is then caught by the [**IWarningCallback.Warning()**](https://reference.aspose.com/cells/cpp/aspose.cells/iwarningcallback/warning/) method, which prints the warning messages on the console.
-The code then saves the workbook as an [output excel file](outputDuplicateDefinedName.xlsx).
+The code then saves the workbook as an [output Excel file](outputDuplicateDefinedName.xlsx).
 If you open the sample Excel file in Microsoft Excel, it will also display this warning, as shown in the screenshot below.
-Please also check the console output of the code given below for more understanding.
+Please also check the console output of the code given below for better understanding.

 ![todo:image_alt_text](get-warnings-while-loading-excel-file_1.png)